Connecting cooperative transport by ants with the physics of self-propelled particles: Abstract

 \section{Abstract}

-Some ant species are known as efficient transporters that can cooperatively carry food items which would be too large for a single ant.
-Previous studies of cooperative transport focused on the role of individual ants and their behavioral rules that allow for efficient coordination.
-However, the resulting detailed microscopic description requires a numerical treatment in order to extract macroscopic features of the object's trajectory.
-Here, we instead treat the carried object as a single active swimmer whose movement is characterized by two variables: velocity amplitude and direction.
-We experimentally observe \emph{Paratrechina longicornis} ants cooperatively transporting loads of varying sizes.
-By analyzing the statistical features of the load's movement, we show how the salient properties of the cooperative transport are encoded in its deterministic and random accelerations.
-We find that while the autocorrelation time of the velocity direction increases with group size, the autocorrelation time of the speed has a maximum at an intermediate group size, corresponding to the critical slow down close to the previously identified phase transition.
-Our statistical model for cooperative ant transport demonstrates that an active swimmer model can be employed to describe a system of interacting individuals.
+\textit{Paratrechina longicornis} ants are known for their ability to cooperatively transport large food items.
+Previous studies have focused on the behavioral rules of individual ants and explained the efficient coordination using the coupled-carriers model.
+In contrast to this microscopic description, we instead treat the transported object as a single self-propelled particle characterized by its velocity magnitude and angle.
+We experimentally observe \textit{P. longicornis} ants cooperatively transporting loads of varying radii.
+By analyzing the statistical features of the load's movement, we show how the salient properties are encoded in its deterministic and random accelerations which are the basis of our model.
+We relate the parameters of our macroscopic model to the parameters of the previous coupled-carriers model.
+While the autocorrelation time of the velocity direction increases with group size, the autocorrelation time of the speed has a maximum at an intermediate group size.
+This corresponds to the critical slowdown close to the phase transition identified in the coupled-carriers model.
+Our findings illustrate that a self-propelled particle model can effectively characterize a system of interacting individuals.

-\paragraph{Introduction.---}

-Cooperative transport by ants is the concerted effort to carry large food items towards their nest.
-Some physical aspects of this process have been studied before.
-These include a detailed microscopic model that allows for agent-based simulations which take into account the influence of load size, ant numbers, attachment and detachment dynamics~\cite{Gelblum2015} and the underlying decision making process~\cite{Feinerman2017,Boczkowski2018,Ayalon2021}.
-Using this model, a critical phase transition between uncoordinated (individualistic) and coordinated ant behavior was found, establishing an ideal group size which maximizes the collective response to an ant informed about the nest direction ~\cite{Gelblum2015,Gelblum2016,Feinerman2018,Ron2018}.
-However, this description does not provide a coarse-grained understanding of load trajectories~\cite{Gelblum2016}.
-In order to be able to quantify macroscopic features of cooperative transport and explore their dependency on group sizes, here we propose to investigate the motion of the carried load as a type of self-propelled particle~\cite{Romanczuk2012,Marchetti2013,Elgeti2015,Shaebani2020}.
+\section{Introduction}